Stephen Hendry: Later career and retirement (1999–2012)

-In the 2009–10 season, Hendry reached the quarter-finals of the China Open, but lost 4–5 to Mark Allen, despite leading 4–2.
+In the 2009–10 season, Hendry reached the quarter-finals of the China Open but lost 4–5 to Mark Allen, despite having led 4–2.
 In the Masters, he lost 4–6 to Murphy in the first round.
 In the 2010 World Championship, he lost 5–13 to Mark Selby in the second round.
-He participated in a challenge match against Ding in Beijing, but lost 6–13.
+He participated in a challenge match against Ding in Beijing but lost 6–13.

-In the 2010–11 season, Hendry defeated White 9–8 in the first round of the 2010 UK Championship, but lost 6–9 in the second round to Williams.
-Afterwards, he expressed his frustration with his form and revealed that he has been suffering from "the yips" for ten years, leaving him unable to cue through the ball and causing him to miss routine shots.
+In the 2010–11 season, Hendry defeated White 9–8 in the first round of the 2010 UK Championship but lost 6–9 in the second round to Williams.
+Afterward, he expressed his frustration with his form and revealed that he has been suffering from "the yips" for ten years, leaving him unable to cue through the ball and causing him to miss routine shots.
 He lost 3–6 to reigning world champion Neil Robertson in the Masters.
-He made his tenth professional maximum break at the Welsh Open against Stephen Maguire, but lost the match.
+He made his tenth professional maximum break at the Welsh Open against Stephen Maguire but lost the match.
 At the China Open he whitewashed Matthew Stevens 5–0 in the first round, before losing 2–5 to Ding in the second round.
-At the 2011 World Championship, he beat Joe Perry in a first-round decider, but again lost in the second round to Selby, this time by a score of 4–13.
+At the 2011 World Championship, he beat Joe Perry in a first-round decider but again lost in the second round to Selby, this time by a score of 4–13.

 In the 2011–12 season, after losing to Robert Milkins in the first round of the Shanghai Masters, Hendry fell to 21st in the world rankings, ending his 23 years in the top 16.
-He missed the Masters for the first time since his 1989 debut, and had to qualify to reach the main stages of subsequent ranking events.
-He qualified for the UK Championship, but lost 3–6 to Maguire in the first round.
+He missed the Masters for the first time since his 1989 debut and had to qualify to reach the main stages of subsequent ranking events.
+He qualified for the UK Championship but lost 3–6 to Maguire in the first round.
 He lost 1–5 to James Wattana in the German Masters qualifiers, failing to reach the final stages of a ranking tournament for the first time in 15 years.
-He qualified for the Welsh Open by whitewashing Kurt Maflin 4–0, and then defeated reigning Masters champion Neil Robertson 4–1 in the first round.
-However, he was whitewashed 0–4 by Mark Allen in the second round.
-Hendry played Robertson again in the first round of the World Open after he defeated Mike Dunn 5–2 in qualifying, but lost 3–5.
+He qualified for the Welsh Open by whitewashing Kurt Maflin 4–0 and then defeated reigning Masters champion Neil Robertson 4–1 in the first round.
+However, he lost 0–4 to Mark Allen in the second round.
+After defeating Mike Dunn 5–2 in qualifying, Hendry played Robertson again in the first round of the World Open but lost 3–5.
 Hendry defeated Yu Delu 5–1 to qualify for the China Open, where he defeated Martin Gould 5–4 in the first round, winning on the final black.
-He played Robertson for the third consecutive time in a ranking event, but lost 3–5.
+He played Robertson for the third consecutive time in a ranking event but lost 3–5.